polca/premise/docs/extract.rst

 ------------------

 Two sets of inventories for Direct Air Capture (DAC) are available in *premise*.
-One for a solvent.based system, and one for a sorbent-based system.
+One for a solvent-based system, and one for a sorbent-based system.
 The inventories were developed by Qiu_ and are available in the LCI_DAC_ spreadsheet.
 For each, a variant including the subsequent compression, transport and storage of the captured CO2 is also available.